 Add food to that pond

 Many anglers fish from a boat or along the bank of their favorite fishing hole near their homes.
-But those anglers who own enough land to have their own ponds, managing the fisheries can be rewarding.
+But for those anglers who own enough land to have their own ponds, managing the fisheries can be rewarding.

 Landowners can feed a supplemental diet and grow fish to epic proportions in a small amount of time.
 The most-efficient way is to install fish feeders around the pond’s perimeter.
-These feeders can be set to scatter food along the pond’s surface on timed intervals, preferably once at sunrise and once just before dark.
+These feeders can scatter food along the pond’s surface on timed intervals, preferably once at sunrise and once just before dark.

 One of the secrets of supplemental feeding is that fish will convert feed at a 2-to-1 ratio.
 For every pound of feed, the fish will gain half that much in body mass up to a certain point per species.

 Supplemental feeding affects the entire food chain, too.
 Typically, the fish food is sized to feed bluegill and other sunfish living in the pond.
 The increased production will give bass and catfish more energy packed forage.
-Additionally, the phytoplankton will get a boost in growth from the excess nutrients entering the water, and that gives forage fish more to eat, too, contributing to more food across the entire food chain.
+Additionally, the phytoplankton will get a boost in growth from the excess nutrients entering the water.
+And that gives forage fish more to eat, too, contributing to more food across the entire food chain.
 Supplementing ponds with food allows owners to sustain a higher population of fish than without supplementation as well.